 Complications of Diabetes

 A 'hypo' occurs when the blood sugar levels drop too low.
-This may occur if too much insulin is injected, meals or snacks are missed, alcohol is consumed without food, or following exercise.
+This may occur if too much insulin is injected, meals or snacks are missed, alcohol is consumed without food or following exercise.
 When at risk of a hypo, the sufferer will usually experience some warning signs which should prompt them to correct the problem.
 These include shaking, tingling lips, pounding heart, dizziness, confusion, going pale and sweating.
-When a hypo occurs, the individual should consume a fast acting high-carbohydrate drink or sugar tablets, followed as soon as possible by a long-acting carb snack such as a cereal bar, piece of fruit or a sandwich.
-If left untreated, the individual would eventually loose consciousness.
+When a hypo occurs, the individual should consume a fast-acting high-carbohydrate drink or sugar tablets, followed as soon as possible by a long-acting carb snack such as a cereal bar, piece of fruit or a sandwich.
+If left untreated, the individual would eventually lose consciousness.

 A combination of the ketoacidosis and high blood glucose levels can lead to the individual falling into a coma, which could be fatal.
 If ketoacidosis is suspected, call a doctor immediately.